 Danni gave a big smile and insisted that an afro was her final choice.
 In that moment I was proud.
 I know it sounds strange being proud of a hair choice but it was the fact that she didn't let another person's opinion sway her that impressed me.
 I am fortunate enough to have a confident daughter who loves her natural self.

 Stephanie started the luncheon with a celebration of what her organization, Stephanie's Dollhouse, represent.
 In her speech she discussed the importance of mother daughter bonding and how her mother influences her daily.
 We listened to testimonies from women who beat the odds by carving out a strategic path to their success.
 The women showed their gratitude and attributed their can-do attitude to having loving, smart, and driven mothers who gave unconditional support and love.

 Afterwards we participated in games and ate brunch.
 We took pictures and gave praise to Stephanie for her hard work in bringing all of us together to celebrate womanhood through mother and daughter bonding.

 The mother and daughter luncheon was a special day that I will always cherish.
 A dress up brunch with mothers and daughters while supporting a great friend and creating memories in a warm and inviting atmosphere was exactly what Danni and I needed to create a wonderful memory.
 Thanks Stephanie and Stephanie's Dollhouse for the invitation to a great experience.
-We can not wait for the next one.

 Again and again across my time line I see my perfect, successful, attractive Facebook friends make a fool of themselves over their relationship status.
 If only I could reach out to them and let it be known that even though you look great on paper your Facebook page indicate something different.
 Truth is, we (your audience) know why you're single.